A person in a white shirt and brown head scarf holding a plate of food Description automatically generated

 Hari Raya Puasa and Hari Raya Haji are different

-As for Hari Raya Haji, this event is celebrated by Muslims around the world to honor Ibrahim’s devotion to God.
-Hari Raya Haji lasts for 4 days and beyond symbolising the end of ‘hajj’, it is the highlight of celebration for any Muslims as the act of Hajj itself is commanded by God.
-While the act of Hajj happens in Mecca, Saudi Arabia, Hari Raya Haji is celebrated by Muslims in various countries, including significant celebrations in Singapore, Malaysia and Indonesia.
+Muslims around the world celebrate Hari Raya Haji to honor Ibrahim’s devotion to God.
+Hari Raya Haji lasts for 4 days and beyond, symbolizing the end of ‘hajj.’
+It marks the highlight of the celebration for Muslims, as God commands the act of Hajj.
+While Muslims perform the act of Hajj in Mecca, Saudi Arabia, they celebrate Hari Raya Haji in various countries, including significant celebrations in Singapore, Malaysia, and Indonesia.

 Specific dates for both celebrations differ from year to year because the date is based on the Islamic lunar calendar and observations of moon sightings.